albertknows/albert_on_data/content/pages/about.md

 seo_desc: A Personal Site in a Non-Personal World, Albert Farrales
 ---

 Welcome to my website.
 I asipre to have a blog website as great as Creed Brattons eventually.
-Hopefully this website can replace my inactivity on social media for now.
-After college I plan to move to Seattle and hopefully start a career in IT before eventually applying for an MBA and climb the corporate ladder even further.
-(Please don't end up in a cubicle).
-Currently I'm an Account Manager at OMT Enterprises facilitating the Amazon Vendor Central/Seller Central Sector emphasizing on order fullfillment, advertising analytics, shipment logistics, and research and development.
+After college I plan to move states and start a new life somewhere else.
+Currently I'm an Account Manager at OMT Enterprises overseeing the Amazon Vendor Central/Seller Central Sector emphasizing on order fullfillment, advertising analytics, and shipping logistics.

   Hobbies: Poker, Basketball, Stock Options (r/WallStreetBets)

-  Favorite Artists: Dominic Fike, Kanye West, Coast Modern, & The Strokes
+  Favorite Artists: Dominic Fike, Kanye West, & The Strokes

-  Favorite Colors: Green or White
+  Favorite Colors: Green

   Favorite Athlete: Kobe Bryant